danvitoriano/nextjs-auth0/README.md

 - `SESSION_COOKIE_SECRET` - A unique secret used to encrypt the cookies, has to be at least 32 characters.
 You can use [this generator](https://generate-secret.now.sh/32) to generate a value.
 - `SESSION_COOKIE_LIFETIME` - How long a session lasts in seconds.
 The default is 2 hours.

+**- Test on Vercel:**

+You must use the same environment variables as before, but you will have to input each one into Vercel Dashboard > Settings > Environment Variables.

+Remember to add Vercel production URL addresses to Auth0's _Allowed Callback URLs_ and _Allowed Logout URLs_ fields.
+More details on **'Deploy on Vercel'** section.

 ## Deploy on Vercel

 You can deploy this app to the cloud with [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

+You can also deploy on Vercel right from CodeSandBox project.
+You can register and continuos delivery/deploy on Vercel for **free**.

 ### Deploy Your Local Project